 Finally, place your steaks on a cutting board and slice them into bit size slivers.
 From here, spoon the bourbon mushrooms across the New York Strip steaks.
 Lastly, I garnished the steaks with some chopped parsley and then it’s time to enjoy.
 Best enjoyed with the Camping World filming team… Or your closest friends and family.
 As always, cheers!

-New York Strips with Bourbon Mushrooms for your simple, delicious dinner.
+New York Strips with Bourbon Mushrooms

 - 3-4 New York Strip Steaks

 - 1.5 tbsp of Sea Salt

 - 1 tbsp of Black Pepper

 - 1 cup of Shiitake Mushrooms